ncoghlan/misc/notes/python3/questions_and_answers.rst

   <https://docs.python.org/3/library/importlib.html#importlib.abc.InspectLoader.source_to_code>`__
   translation step can be overridden, while reusing the rest of the import machinery (including bytecode caching) in a custom import hook
+* the :class:`dis.Bytecode` API and related functionality makes it easier to work with CPython bytecode

 Various improvements in Python 3 also permitted some significant documentation improvements relative to Python 2: